antoncohen/sortal/README.md

 # Sortal

+A basic portal for submitting issues/tickets.

-A basic Support Portal template using Ruby on Rails.
+Uses Ruby on Rails.

 ## Development